-It was in mid-2018, while preparing a presentation about digital transformation in the tourism industry for the annual meeting of the Federal Association of German DMCs, when I first grappled with what digital transformation could possibly look like.
+It was mid-2018, while preparing a presentation about digital transformation in the tourism industry for the annual meeting of the Federal Association of German DMCs, when I first grappled with what digitization could possibly look like.

 Lingering thoughts made me conclude that we urgently need to shape the future of this industry, as tried and tested work formats from the past 20 years have become outdated.